smarter-play/occupation-evaluator/README.md

 ## How to use

-A full list of the functionalities of this service and how it implements them can be found on the documentation page.
+A full list of the functionalities provided by this service, how to access them and even how they're implemented can be found on its documentation page.

 ## Useful links